daglem/reDIP-SID/README.md

 * USB-C receptacle for power and FPGA Full Speed USB
 * 5V tolerant I/O

-The reDIP SID is a leaner relative of the [reDIP SX](https://github.com/daglem/reDIP-SX), more squarely focused on providing an open source hardware platform for MOS 6581/8580 SID emulation.
+The reDIP SID provides a fully functional open source hardware platform for MOS 6581/8580 SID emulation.

-The reDIP SID also aims to be a good no-frills generic choice for FPGA projects which may find use for audio and/or 5V tolerant I/O.
+The reDIP SID also aims to be a good no-frills generic choice for FPGA projects which may find use for audio and/or 5V tolerant I/O - it should be ideal for for e.g. retro computer and synthesizer projects.

+The board is supported by the [Nitro Bootloader](https://github.com/no2fpga/no2bootloader/).

 ## General use